A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: DATA and EMPIRICAL STUDY

-The price data are used to calculate the daily return, daily range and daily range plus overnight price jump.
-Further, the 5-minute prices are employed to calculate the daily RV and RR measures, while both 5- and 1-minute data are employed to produce daily scaled and sub-sampled daily RV and RR measures, as in Section \ref{realized_measure_section}; $q=66$ is employed for the scaling process, approximately 3 months' daily data.
-Thus, additional data are collected since 3 month before the above-mentioned starting points of the sample range.
-Figure \ref{Fig2} display the time series plots of the absolute value of daily returns, $\sqrt{RV}$ and $\sqrt{RR}$ of S\&P 500.
+The daily price data are used to calculate the daily return, daily range, and daily range plus overnight price jump.
+Further, the 5-minute prices are employed to calculate the daily RV, RR, scaled RV, and scaled RR measures, while both 5- and 1-minute data are employed to produce daily sub-sampled RV and RR measures, as in Appendix \ref{realized_measure_section}; $q=66$ is employed for the scaling process, approximately 3 months' daily data.
+Figure \ref{Fig2} displays the time series plots of the absolute value of daily returns, $\sqrt{RV}$ and $\sqrt{RR}$ of S\&P 500.
 Graphically, the absolute return is a noisy volatility estimator, while both $\sqrt{RV}$ and $\sqrt{RR}$ are less noisy and more efficient estimators.
+Therefore, incorporating $\sqrt{RV}$ and $\sqrt{RR}$ in the Realized-ES(-X)-CAViaR(-X) type models could potentially improve VaR and ES estimation and forecasting accuracy.